Overview

 Learn more about the aggregated vulnerability database and how it works.

-DevGuard provides a centralized view of all flaws in your codebase, allowing you to prioritize and manage them effectively.
-Based on the aggregated vulnerability database, you can see the risk level of each flaw and prioritize them accordingly.
+DevGuard provides a centralized view of all vulnerabilities in your codebase, allowing you to prioritize and manage them effectively.
+Based on the aggregated vulnerability database, you can see the risk level of each vulnerability and prioritize them accordingly.

 Attestation-Based Compliance